-Chuck Taber received his PhD from the University of Illinois, Urbana-Champaign in 1991, and is a leading scholar in the fields of political psychology and computational modeling, with over 40 scholarly books and articles.
+Chuck Taber received his PhD from the University of Illinois, Urbana-Champaign in 1991, and is a leading scholar in the fields of political psychology and computational modeling, with over 50 scholarly publications.
 Chuck has been a pioneer in the use of computational modeling in political science, publishing the first article using this method in a major political science journal (American Political Science Review, 1992) as well as a widely-used text for computational modeling in the social sciences (Computational Modeling, Sage, 1996).
 Chuck has also made a significant contribution to the growing literature on the psychological mechanisms that drive public opinion.
 In 2000, he received the Paul Lazersfeld outstanding paper award from the American Political Science Association for a paper on the causes of bias in political reasoning, published in the American Journal of Political Science.
-Along with Milton Lodge, Chuck has developed an influential theory of unconscious thinking in political behavior, with over a dozen articles published in leading journals (including American Political Science Review, American Journal of Political Science, Political Behavior, and Political Psychology) and a forthcoming book, The Rationalizing Voter, from Cambridge University Press.
-Chuck’s research and career have been the subject of numerous profiles in the scientific and popular press, including in Science, Scientific American, and Mother Jones.
-He has received nine research grants from the National Science Foundation, has edited the journal Political Psychology, and serves on the editorial boards of several leading political science journals.
+Along with Milton Lodge, Chuck has developed an influential theory of unconscious thinking in political behavior.
+Their 2013 book, The Rationalizing Voter, from Cambridge University Press, won the Robert E. Lane Book Award and the Book of the Year Awards from the Experimental Politics and Migration and Citizenship Sections of the American Political Science Association.